raufs/gene_cluster_detection_benchmarking/README.md

-# Benchmarking of select tools for gene cluster (co-located sets of genes) detection
+# Benchmarking of select tools for targeted detection of gene clusters (co-located sets of genes, e.g. BGCs)

 Benchmarking gene cluster detection by various bioinformatic tools: